The 20afStanley+ integrates many common circuits used by the experimental

 Although the inverting buffer of the 20afStanley+ is not a Schmitt trigger, the same circuit can be

 used as long as the capacitor is reliably discharged below the 1 volt input threshold.
-This is achieved
+This was achieved

-with a 2uS delay from input to output integrated into chip.
-This is long enough to discharge capacitors up
+The 2uS timing long enough to discharge capacitors up

 to 0.01uF.
 The low threshold 1V gives a good dynamic range of voltage control: 4:1 in the case of 5V VDD.